The Expert Guide to Buying Amazon Lightning Deals

 What Are Amazon Lightning Deals?

 Amazon Lightning Deals are limited-time promotions that are further limited to one per customer.
-The items have set quantities, so Lightning Deals end when the promotion period runs out or the item sells out, whichever comes first.
+The items have set quantities, so Lightning Deals end when the promotion period runs out or the item sells out — whichever comes first.

 How Do Amazon Lightning Deals Work?

-Lightning deals are available one per customer, until the promotion period ends — usually about 5 hours — or the item is sold out.
+Lightning Deals have a particular start time and are available only one per customer, until the promotion period ends — they often last for 4-12 hours — or or all the deals get claimed.
 When you add one to your cart, you have 15 minutes to complete your order to redeem the discount.
-To ensure you don't miss a deal you're interested in, you can begin watching a deal up to 24 hours ahead of time.
+If you don't check out in time, the discount expires and another shopper gets a chance to claim the deal.

 How Good Are Amazon Lightning Deals?